 Project Description: The applicant provided a description of the project that is related to the identified need and the intent of the grant program.
 The elements that are to comprise the Project Description are listed below.
 Addressing each element does not in itself merit a high rating; rather, although each element is to be addressed, it is the quality of the response to each that is to be evaluated.
-2.2 Provide rationale to support the selection of the proposed project which includes relevant evidence or research supporting its use to address the need as described in the Project Need section (include citations if appropriate).
-2.3 3 Describe the extent to which the proposed project will utilize existing resources of projects.
-2.4 Describe the experience, staffing, and/or partnerships your organization will use to implement the proposed project [include partners' Letter(s) of Commitment, if applicable].
+2.1 Describe the proposed project that will address the need(s) discussed in the Project Needs section.
+The description should: Describe the components of the proposed project that links to each PPA, as applicable.
+Describe the target area and/or population which will be the focus of the project, including how and why it was selected.
+If applicable, provide an estimate of how many individuals will be served and the process for determining which services/activities an individual/group will receive.
+2.2 Describe the proposed Proposition 64 project goals and objectives and the impact that includes the relationship to the need and intent of the Proposition 64 Grant.
+Provide a completed Work Plan (Appendix L- Sample) that is appropriate for the proposed project and aligns with the need and intent of the Proposition 64 Grant.
+The plan identifies the top three goals and objectives and how these will be achieved in terms of the activities, responsible staff/partner agencies, outcome measures, data sources and start and end dates.
+The work plan addresses selected PPAs (as applicable) that are related to the need and intent of the grant.
+2.3 Provide rationale for the proposed Proposition 64 project which includes: The selection of evidence-based, promising, informed, or innovative practices, interventions, and services.
+A description of relevant evidence or research to support the selection of the proposed program for the target population and the community.
+2.4 Describe the extent to which the proposed project will utilize existing resources or projects.
+2.5 Describe the experience, staffing, and/or partnerships your organization will use to implement the proposed project [include partners' Letter(s) of Commitment, if applicable].
 If partners are to be selected after the grant is awarded, then specify the process and criteria for selecting those partners.
-2.5 Provide a Project Work Plan (Appendix L- Sample) that: Identifies the project's goals and measurable objectives (see Appendix A for definitions) that address PPA 1 and other selected PPAs (if applicable that are related to the need and intent of the grant.
+2.6 Provide a Project Work Plan (Appendix L- Sample) that: Identifies the project's goals and measurable objectives (see Appendix A for definitions) that addresses identified PPAs (as applicable) that are related to the need and intent of the grant.
 Identifies how the goals will be achieved in terms of the activities, responsible staff/partners, and start and end dates.
 Is appropriate to the proposed project.